 Scary and exhilarating, this 90-minute exercise in keeping your heart in your chest has participants walking around the 360-degree circumference of the tower harnessed to a track.
 Lean back or lean over the side and enjoy views of Toronto unlike any other.

-Hike the West Coast Trail, Vancouver Island
+West Coast Trail, Vancouver Island

 Canada's West Coast shoreline is some of the country's most spectacular landscape.
 Thankfully much of it has been preserved as Pacific Rim National Park, including the famous West Coast Trail, a 75 km (47 miles) trek through forests, bogs, up and down ladders, across craggy and sandy shoreline and more.
 Some points require either a short boat trip or cable car ride.
 The week-long journey is not just an everyday hike but demands physical strength and stamina so don't embark on it lightly.
 Everything you need, from supplies to food, is on your back as you will likely encounter few people on your trek.